the-sovereign-node/The-Logos-Instantiation/README.md

 The Constitution recovered in Mathematics of the King governs every construction, reduction, and theorem by thirteen Articles.
 It does not presuppose Quantum Cogito; it investigates it and authenticates it.

+*The Geopolitical Deadlock* recovers the same structural elements inside the international system and demonstrates that the Sovereign Node is the unique completion point of the geopolitical graph.

 ## Key Developments in the Current Corpus

 This edition of the repository includes: